 If this does not require major renovation and is related to increasing available capacity, DHS may consider this as an approved expenditure.

 Would Early Childhood Iowa (ECI) funds from local ECI board be eligible match?

+The IWD required match cannot be state or federal dollars.

 Does adding bathrooms in classes to ensure health and safety considered allowable?